 Though equalization is an incredibly common practice/process in the world of audio, there are not a whole lot of passive EQ units on the market, making passive EQ rare and intriguing.

 In this article, we’ll discuss passive EQ in great detail, comparing it to its active counterpart.
-We’ll take a look at a few examples of passive EQ units and consider the situations and applications that would best benefit from passive EQ.
+We’ll look at a few examples of passive EQ units and consider the situations and applications that would best benefit from passive EQ.

 Related My New Microphone article: Top 8 Best Passive EQ Emulation Plugins For Your DAW